AFRICAN INFLUENCES IN PORTUGUESE CUISINE

 Portuguese colonization in Africa (16th – 20th centuries)

-a group of slaves walking in a caravan The colonization of different African territories by the Portuguese would have probably never come about if it wasn’t for the keen interest the Portuguese had on the spices coming from the Indian subcontinent.
+The colonization of different African territories by the Portuguese would have probably never come about if it wasn’t for the keen interest the Portuguese had on the spices coming from the Indian subcontinent.
 Until this moment, spices were brought over to Europe by land, in a trade dominated by the Arabs.
 Passing by different countries would mean taxes would pile up on the price of goods, and thus spices would reach western Europe at a very steep cost.
 The Portuguese were keen on bypassing this and having direct access to the source, and so inspired by this economic interest and supported by their advanced sailing devices and techniques, they headed to India.

 Navigating down the western coast of Africa, around South Africa and eventually upwards the eastern coast of the continent, the Portuguese started establishing trading ports, which were used to stock up locally and, most of all, to transport goods from different points of Africa onwards to Asia and back to Portugal.
 At this time, there was already ongoing trade between Africans and Indians, sometimes happening directly and, at other times, carried out by Arab ships operating in the areas bathed by the Indian ocean.
 Infiltrating the commerce which was taking place in western Africa initially proved more challenging that becoming a part of the trade which was happening in the eastern coast, where the Portuguese didn’t shy away from destroying established trading points in coastal cities, in order to impose their own presence and carry their own trade in a way which would be more beneficial to their power and wealth hungry goals.

 The first Portuguese territories in Africa came about in the shape of prazos, which were massive pieces of land given by African rulers to the Portuguese, in exchange for a fixed annual fee.
-These were lands worked on by locals (colonos) in a semi-feudal system (mimicking something previously done in Europe), a plate of foodwhich were the pillars for the more complex colonization of African countries by the Portuguese that ended up happening later.
+These were lands worked on by locals (colonos) in a semi-feudal system (mimicking something previously done in Europe), which were the pillars for the more complex colonization of African countries by the Portuguese that ended up happening later.
 Prazos were worked on extremely unfair conditions, which saw the Portuguese settlers accumulate wealth thanks to the hard work of local African farmers and, afterwards, even slaves (originally social outcasts which the Portuguese were very comfortable taking advantage of).
 Colons easily went from using the work of slaves to entirely colonizing an entire country, with no remorse, as if this was a granted indisputable right.

 Even though the Portuguese had a presence in Africa during centuries via their trading ports, and certainly did exploit this during tumultuous centuries of slave trade from Africa to (mostly) the Americas, the efforts to expand this presence with proper colonies in the continent surfaced in the 19th century, when Portugal had already lost its (formerly very lucrative) colony of Brazil.
 At the time, other European powers such as France and Britain already had big colonies in Africa, and Portugal didn’t want to be left behind.
 This was when the Portuguese started taking over more land in Angola and Mozambique, and eventually also the countries which we know today as Cape Verde, Guinea-Bissau and São Tomé and Príncipe.